Rates & Insurance

-I accept checks, cash, and major credit cards including Mastercard and Visa.
+I accept checks, cash (in-person only), HSA, and major credit cards including Mastercard and Visa.
 All payments must be made at the time of service.
 In addition, I can provide appropriate documentation which will allow you to file for reimbursement with your insurance carrier, should you have insurance that covers services provided by your therapist.

 Private Pay vs. Insurance

 I do not accept insurance or Medicaid, however, I will provide SuperBil’s for out of network reimbursement.
 Read more about the advantages of paying privately below.

 Why should I choose to pay for therapy myself?